mukamisha/Project2/README.md

 *after that, you choose your gender.

-*then you click submit button
+*then you click submit button.

+**when you don't fill the form and just submit, an alert message tells you to fill the forms first.
+###setup/Installation Requiremenets

+*linux Installation
+*visio studio code(vsc)
+*google Chrome